Add some kick and smoky flavor to your hummus with this easy roasted poblano hummus recipe. Roast up your chiles, process it all together, and enjoy!

 - Remove skins, seeds, and membranes from poblanos.

 - Add poblanos, chickpeas, tahini, water, garlic cloves, cilantro, lemon juice, and salt to food processor.
 Process until mixture is combined and reaches desired consistency, stopping occasionally to scrape down sides of container.

 - Serve, garnished with olive oil and cilantro.

 What’s your favorite hummus dipper?
-Let us know down in the comments section, and sign up for our email list (on the right side of the screen)!
+Let us know down in the comments section, and sign up for our email list!
 Find us on Facebook and Pinterest, so you never miss another delicious recipe from Our Sweetly Spiced Life!